Want to learn how to make a fairy house the easy way? Make houses with clay pots and create a fairy garden in a few easy steps!

 If you’ve ever wondered how to make a fairy garden the easiest way possible, then you’re going to love this project.
 Did I mention it’s probably one of the most budget friendly ways to make a fairy garden?
 I don’t know if you’ve looked at prices recently, but the supplies for a fairy house can add up quickly.

-This DIY fairy house is nice because the base is clay pots – which are known for being inexpensive yet durable.
-In addition, I used some inexpensive wood pieces and paints from my stash to make my garden.
-You’re going to go through four steps to make this fun craft:
+In addition to clay pots, I used some inexpensive wood pieces and paints from my stash to make my garden.
+You’re going to go through four steps to make them:

 - Paint the Pots